Exeter-Diabetes/CPRD-Cohort-scripts/README.md

 Data from CPRD was provided as raw text files which were imported into a MySQL database using a custom-built package ([aurum](https://github.com/Exeter-Diabetes/CPRD-analysis-package)) built by Dr Robert Challen.
 This package also includes functions to allow easy querying of the MySQL tables from R, using the 'dbplyr' tidyverse package.
 Codelists used for querying the data (denoted as 'codes${codelist_name}' in scripts) can be found in our [CPRD-Codelists repository](https://github.com/Exeter-Diabetes/CPRD-Codelists).

-Our [CPRD-Codelists repository](https://github.com/Exeter-Diabetes/CPRD-Codelists) also contains more details on the algorithms used to define variables such as ethnicity and diabetes type - see individual scripts for links to the appropriate part of the CPRD-Codelists repository.
+Our [CPRD-Codelists repository](https://github.com/Exeter-Diabetes/CPRD-Codelists) also contains more details on the algorithms used to define variables such as ethnicity, diabetes diagnosis date, and diabetes type - see individual scripts for links to the appropriate part of the CPRD-Codelists repository.

 | Script description | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Outputs&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; |
 | ---- | ---- |